 In venture capital, speed is the name of the game, especially when evaluating companies that other investors are also courting.

-Yet before your investment committee decides whether to move a company down your deal pipeline and ultimately invest, you will most likely want to speak with a subject matter expert familiar with the industry or space in which the company operates.
+Yet before your investment committee decides whether to move a company down your deal pipeline and make an investment decision, you will most likely want to speak with a subject matter expert familiar with the industry or space in which the company operates.

 Unfortunately, finding and booking time with specific experts or advisors can take a long time, be expensive, or both.

-With a relationship intelligence CRM, you can effortlessly search for the type of advisor you are looking for, ex: a fintech expert who has experience working with the SEC and served on a board.
-Even if you are not directly connected to this individual, you can see who on your network knows them and can make a warm introduction so you can continue with your due diligence.
+With a relationship intelligence CRM, you can effortlessly search for the type of advisor you are looking for, for example, a fintech expert who has experience working with the SEC and served on a board.
+Even if you are not directly connected to this individual, you can see who on your network knows them.
+That shared connection can warmly introduce or provide their contact information, allowing you to continue your due diligence.
 All this in a matter of minutes, not days or weeks.

 Take Your Deal Flow to New Levels